Contents

 Many legacy software systems don’t allow you to make changes to your configurations at all after setup.
 This causes problems when your community’s needs change.

-The town needs to add different workflows to accommodate the new growth and new permit types, but Matt said that may not be possible with their legacy software.
+The town needs to add different workflows to accommodate the new growth and new permit types.
+But Matt said that may not be possible with their legacy software.

-“If they call their software company and say, ‘Hey, I’d like to have this workflow changed or have it rerouted to do that,’ the company may just say ‘Our system doesn’t do that.
+“If they call their software company and say, ‘Hey, I’d like to have this workflow changed or have it rerouted to do that,’ the company may just say, ‘Our system doesn’t do that.
 We don’t allow you to make those changes.’”

 Similarly, your county or municipality may adopt new building codes or regulations as it grows.
 Without the ability to reconfigure your system, your inspectors may end up having to account for those manually.